se-edu/addressbook-level1/README.md

 While it is short, there are some problems with how it has been abstracted.

 1. It contains the term `sign` which is not a term used by the AddressBook vocabulary.

-   A method adds a new term to the vocabulary used to express the solution.
+   > **A method adds a new term to the vocabulary used to express the solution**.
-   Therefore, it is not good when a method name contains terms that are not strictly necessary to express the solution (e.g. there is another term already used to express the same thing) or not in tune with the solution (e.g. it does not go well with the other terms already used).
+   > Therefore, it is not good when a method name contains terms that are not strictly necessary to express the
+   > solution (e.g. there is another term already used to express the same thing) or not in tune with the solution
+   > (e.g. it does not go well with the other terms already used).

 2. Its implementation is not doing exactly what is advertised by the method name and the header comment.
    For example, the code does not remove only prefixes; it removes `sign` from anywhere in the `s`.
 3. The method can be _more general_ and _more independent_ from the rest of the code.
 For example,